srp33/BioPreserve/README.md

 Analysis pipeline for batch effect correction in gene expression data.
 Implements the gmm_adjust method alongside deep learning and statistical approaches, with comprehensive evaluation frameworks and containerization support.

-## Overview

-This codebase provides tools for correcting batch effects in gene expression data, with particular focus on the gmm_adjust method and rigorous testing across multiple datasets and evaluation metrics.

 ## Components